 High volume online gold bullion dealers typically have way larger gold bullion sales volumes and lower overhead costs without having to pay for a retail storefront and the expenses associated.
 Online physical gold bullion dealers can market to their entire respective countries of gold bullion delivery, and this fact gives them a much larger population of potential gold bullion buying and selling clients.

-Do not misunderstand us here though.
-Finding a trusted local coin or gold bullion shop is great if you are in need of a quick purchase or a sale for cash.
+Do not misunderstand us here, though.
+Finding a trusted local coin or gold bullion shop is excellent if you require a quick purchase or a sale for cash.
 There is also a sensical argument for privacy being stronger in a local coin shop but take note as well.

-If you are buying physical gold bullion in bulk ($10,000 USD or more) you will still get a paper trail from either a check or bank wire transfer used in payment (this is due to Anti-Money Laundering policies will cover later, known in short by its acronym AML).
+If you are buying physical gold bullion in bulk ($10,000 fiat US dollars or more), you will still get a paper trail from either a check or bank wire transfer used in payment (this is due to Anti-Money Laundering policies will cover later, known in short by its acronym AML).
 The employees, other customers, and even bystanders on the street nearby could begin recognizing your face or worse trail you on your way home for future robbery or home invasion.

 Bottom line is all physical gold bullion buying choices online or locally have various risks associated.
-If you do buy physical gold bullion locally... always, always, always only buy and take what physical gold bullion the local dealer has on hand.
-You do not want to end up like this poor soul who will be lucky to even get pennies on her dollars lost, likely only after years of lawsuit battling for them.
+If you do buy physical gold bullion locally, always, always, always still only purchase and take what physical gold bullion the local dealer has on hand.
+You do not want to end up like this unfortunate soul who will be lucky to even get pennies on her dollars lost, likely only after years of lawsuit battling for them.

 When it comes to physical gold bullion buying, you must always perform proper due diligence and use best practices to ensure you get what you are buying at a fair price and delivered in a reasonable amount of time.

-We have created various educational resources here to help you do just that.
+We have created various educational resources you can find here to help you do just that.